 The Cloudflow outsole rubber compound and tread formation have been updated too.
 The tread is now in an advanced traction pattern that offers much better grip on wet roads.
 Something that is required on some city sidewalks.

 Cloudflow weight and drop

-If you do feel you need extra arch support then I would recommend reading our Tread Labs insoles review next, which explains how their running insoles can help improve comfort and form for those who need the extra support underfoot.
+If you do feel you need extra arch support then I would recommend getting yourself a pair of good running insoles to help improve comfort and running form for those who need the extra support underfoot.